Chinese Vegan Radish Cake

 Chinese Dipping Sauce

-1Step 1) In a large wok, place one teaspoon of oil and then add shredded diakon and cook until softened and about 1/4 cup water to finish the cooking process. (about 10 minutes) Season diakon with chicken powder, sugar salt, white pepper and five-spiced powder.
+1Step 1) In a large wok, place one teaspoon of oil and then add shredded diakon and cook until softened and about 1/4 cup water to finish the cooking process. (about 10 minutes) Season diakon with vegetable or chicken powder (vegetable bouillon cube crushed), sugar salt, white pepper and five-spiced powder.
 All the water should be evaporated.

 2Step 2) Slowly add the rice flour, a little at a time, to the daikon mixture, stirring continuously.
 Add a little water at time to help smooth the product up to six cup of water.
 (The consistency you are looking for is like a soft cement or bondo for a car or maybe stiff frosting in the can (don't laugh) Don't let the mixture burn so keep it moving until you reach the right consistency.
 Please note: I had a very large diakon and I live in a super humid climate and all of these factors play a part in determining how much water you will need to add to your mixture.
 You may need to add between 5 to 6 cups of water, maybe less or maybe more, to achieve the soft cement like consistency.
 It is very important that you add just a little water at a time until you get to the consistency of soft cement.
 I needed to add 5.5 cups to achieve the consistency I was looking for.